Energy Storage State-of-Charge Market Model: Price-taker Case Study

 where $\lambda_t$ is the market price.

 We use the 2016 CAISO real-time locational marginal prices of one node (WALNUT\_6\_N011) with 5-minute resolution.
-The energy storage submits hourly charge/discharge bids and the real-time market clears every 5 minutes.
-Hence, in the \textbf{Multi} model the storage optimizes charge and discharge decisions every 5 minutes, while in \textbf{RTD-1} and \textbf{RTD-5} models the storage bids are the same through 1 hour, and will be cleared every five minutes.
+The energy storage submits hourly charge/discharge bids, and the real-time market clears every 5 minutes.
+Hence, in \textbf{Multi}, the storage optimizes charge and discharge decisions every 5 minutes, while in \textbf{RTD-1} and \textbf{RTD-5}, the storage bids are the same through 1 hour, and will be cleared every 5 minutes.

-We consider a linear storage model and several nonlinear storage models in this case study to demonstrate the effectiveness of the proposed segment market model.
+We consider an SoC-independent storage model and several SoC-dependent storage models in this case study to demonstrate the effectiveness of the proposed SoC market model as shown in Table.~\ref{tab:case}.
+In both case we apply multi-period dispatch model (\textbf{Multi}) and single-period dispatch model with SoC segment market model (\textbf{RTD-1} and \textbf{RTD-5}).
 We assume a 4-hour battery energy storage with 1~MWh capacity in all models.
-In the linear storage setting, we assume the charge/discharge power rating is 0.25~MW, one-way charge/discharge efficiency is 90\%, and marginal discharge cost is \$20/MWh for all segments, whereas nonlinear storage setting parameters are approximated to five segments of step-wise linear functions as shown in Fig.~\ref{Fig.setting}.
-We compare the single-period model with energy bids and power bids to the multi-period model under these two energy storage models.
-Our code implementation is written in Julia with JuMP and Gurobi solver, which is available on GitHub\footnote{\url{https://github.com/niklauskun/CAISO_ES_BID}}.
-We run all numerical simulations on a laptop with an M1 Pro chip and 16~GB memory.
+In the SoC-independent storage model, we use constant parameters assume the charge/discharge power rating of 0.25~MW (normalized according to 4-hour energy storage with 1~MWh capacity), one-way charge/discharge efficiency of 90\%, and marginal discharge cost of \$20/MWh for all segments.
+In contrast, SoC-dependent storage model parameters are approximated to 5 segments of step-wise linear functions as shown in Fig.~\ref{Fig.setting}.
+We write our code implementation in Julia with JuMP and Gurobi solver, which is available on GitHub\footnote{\url{https://github.com/niklauskun/CAISO_ES_SOC_MODEL}}.
+We run all numerical simulations on a laptop with an Apple M1 Pro chip and 16~GB memory.